 - Based on RT latency requirement, the 5GS shall split the RT latency into an UL PDB and a DL PDB.
 The UL PDB and DL PDB can be unequal but their sum shall not exceed the RT latency.

-Editor's note: If the RT latency will be tracked by 5GS or only the UL/DL PDB will be tracked independently (e.g. using the current PER for a given 5QI) is FFS.

 - If the PCF split the RT latency into an UL PDB and a DL PDB, the PCF shall generate two PCC rules for the media stream, one for the UL and one for the DL direction, and assigns the 5QIs according to the PDBs respectively.

+- If the PCF splits RT latency, UL/DL PDB can be tracked independently.

 - Different 5QIs shall apply to different QoS Flows as defined in current QoS model.

+- If RAN split UL and DL PDBs and perform radio resource scheduling to meet RT latency requirement, RT latency can be tracked by 5GS.

-Editor's note: Conclusions on procedures impacting RAN are FFS and require coordination with as well as feedback from RAN WGs.
+Editor's note: Conclusions on procedures regarding to RAN splitting of RT latency requires coordination with RAN WGs.